finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 <a name="getTransactions"></a>
 # **getTransactions**
-> VersionedResourceListOfTransaction getTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, sortBy, start, limit, propertyKeys, filter)
+> VersionedResourceListOfTransaction getTransactions(scope, code, fromTransactionDate, toTransactionDate, asAt, propertyKeys, filter)

 Get transactions

-Get the transactions from a transaction portfolio    When the requested portfolio is a derived transaction portfolio, the returned set of transactions is the union set of all transactions of the parent (and ancestors) and the specified portfolio.
+Get the transactions from the specified transaction portfolio over a given interval of effectiveAt time.
+When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and ancestors) and the specified derived transaction portfolio.

 ### Example
 ```java